 The most common symptom of a ACS is having severe chest pain.
 The pain often feels like a heavy pressure on your chest.
 The pain may also travel up into your jaw and down your left arm, or down both arms.
 You may also sweat, feel sick and feel faint.
 You may also feel short of breath.

-The pain may be similar to a bout of normal (stable) angina, but it is usually more severe and lasts longer.
+The pain may be similar to a bout of normal (stable) angina.
+However, it is usually more severe and lasts longer.
 (In people who have stable angina, an angina pain usually goes off after a few minutes.
 ACS pain usually lasts more than 15 minutes - sometimes several hours.)

 Some people with an ACS may not have any chest pain, particularly those who are elderly or those who have diabetes.